zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Victor says, “Today, we need to be insistent withou t being too pushy.”
 “To be insistent” (insistent) means to be demanding, to no t accept no for an answer.
 Someone who is insistent continues to try to win the argument or get what he wants.
 Someone who is “pushy” (pushy) is someone wh o is insistent but in a very forceful way, someone who tries to make other peopl e do what he wants.
 “Pushy” is always a negative way of describing some one.
 You can be insistent without being pushy.
 “To be pushy” means to go too far, to be too forceful.

 Maura agrees.
 She says, “Being unassuming and defer ential has its place, but not if we seem meek.”
-“To be on unassuming” (unassu ming) means to be modest, not to want other people to pay attention t o you, not to consider yourself the best person in the room, not to be arrogant.
+“To be on unassuming” (unassu ming) means to be modest, not to want other people to pay attention to you, not to consider yourself the best person in the room, not to be arrogant.
 So meone who is unassuming is humble is modest.
 Maura says, “Being unassuming and  deferential has its place.”

 “To be deferential” (deferential) means to be very respectful of people who are more powerful, or perhaps who are older, but so muc h so that you let them make all the decisions.
 “To be deferential” means usuall y to be too respectful of people, to let other people do everything or make all of the important decisions.
 I should add that being deferential isn’t always a bad thing , although it’s often used in a negative sense nowadays, perhaps because we all wan t to get our own way.
 No one wants to be deferential anymore.